Doug Reichley: Pennsylvania House

+Lehigh County judge

+In June 2012 Reichley spoke at an event hosted by the Concerned East Penn Taxpayers Association in his hometown of Emmaus reflecting on his career in the house, and his new positions on the Pennsylvania Constitution.

+On November 6, 2014, Reichley volunteered to serve on the Lower Macungie Township parks board to help make decisions about the township's parks and recreation offerings.
+Reichley argued that the parks board was "the least likely board to pose a conflict of interest" with his job as a judge.
+However, it was quickly revealed that as per the Pennsylvania Code of Judicial Conduct "a judge shall not accept appointment to a governmental committee, board, commission or other governmental position unless it is one that concerns the law, the legal system or the administration of justice" and Reichley withdrew his application early in the morning on November 7th.

 Personal

-Reichley holds a Juris Doctor from Dickinson Law School and Bachelor of Arts Degree in Government and Law from Lafayette College.

 Reichley has served many posts in his community as president of the Allentown YMCA/YWCA, the Emmaus Kiwanis and on the board of the Lehigh Valley Crime Victims’ Council.
-He has also been an instructor at the Allentown Police Academy, Northampton County Community College, and DeSales University and even taught fellow prosecutors at meetings of the Pennsylvania District Attorneys’ Association and the Pennsylvania Bar Institute.
+He has also been an instructor at Lehigh University, the Allentown Police Academy, Northampton County Community College, and DeSales University and had taught fellow prosecutors at meetings of the Pennsylvania District Attorneys’ Association and the Pennsylvania Bar Institute.